Last updated on January 6th, 2026 at 11:29 pm

 When to visit: Dinner

-I particularly loved the magical setting at this restaurant and the cocktails and beetroot salad were exceptional!
-If you have a special occasion, this is the place – you can’t go wrong!
+I particularly loved the magical setting at this restaurant – even the bar is artistic (see pic below), if you have a special evening planned – this is the spot!

 KITCHEN TABLE